Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Provide each student with a pencil and a Be on Time worksheet.

 - Read the instructions to the students.

 - Collect the worksheet for grading.

 - Have the students color the face of their analog clock with crayons.

-- Enrichment: Provide students with the Telling Time with Carlos the Cat! worksheet.
+- Provide students with the Time Review: Tell Time with Carlos Cat worksheet.
 It has various analog clocks displaying different times on the hour.
-Have the students write the time next to each clock.
+Have the students write the time under each clock.
 Do not provide a word box or any scaffolding.

 - Assess the independent work of the students.

 - Provide reinforcement by assigning homework or another opportunity to master the concept the next lesson.